-Email Outreach: Engaging with candidates over emails (personal emails) is sort of the make or break feature for a Talent CRM.
+Email Reach-out: Engaging with candidates over emails (personal emails) is sort of the make or break feature for a Talent CRM.
 If it does not let you create drip emails in a flowchart fashion, with emails to be triggered based on time-lapse and candidate action, such a CRM would just be another redundant 'system of records'.

 Email Templates: Recruiters are not full-time copywriters.
 The talent CRM should provide easy-to-implement, readily available templates for multiple roles across seniority.

 Campaign Analytics: Sending an email is one thing but gauging the effectiveness of your communication through delivery rates, open rates, and click rates makes you win.

 Talent Pipeline Analytics: Talent CRMs should also effectively clear out the data darkness around the talent pipeline with a possibility of accurately predicting the talent pipeline so that you're not gasping for air in your next quarterly review.

 Collaboration: Recruitment as a function just cannot operate without collaboration with internal (team-level) and external (company-wide) stakeholders.
 You need features such as internal notes, tags, and team-level visibility to function effeciently.

 Integration: The Talent CRM is the central piece of the hiring tech stack.
 That means it is pivotal.
 It also means it cannot exist in a silo.
 It has to integrate with all the other players like ATS / Email / LinkedIn and the others.